SamOphis/rustic/README.md

 ## Rocket Configuration
 Rocket allows you to configure many aspects of the web server.
-The defaults are almost always good enough, but if you want to fine-tune things go ahead and modify the `Rocket.toml` file included in this repository and then restart Rustic.
+The defaults are almost always good enough, but if you want to fine-tune things go ahead and modify the [Rocket.toml](https://github.com/SamOphis/rustic/blob/master/Rocket.toml) file included in this repository and then restart Rustic.

 By default, Rocket will search the working directory first and then every subsequent parent until it reaches root.
-For faster start-up times, try to keep the file in the working directory instead of elsewhere.
+For faster start-up times, try to keep the file in the working directory instead of elsewhere, although the difference will be negligible.